Daniela Hantuchová: 2015: 7th WTA Tour title

 Hantuchová started at the Auckland Open, where she beat Sara Errani in the first round in straight sets.
 This marked her first win against a top-20 player since May 2013.
 In the second round, Hantuchová lost to qualifier Urszula Radwańska.
-After Auckland, Hantuchová received a wild card to play at the Hobart International.
+After Auckland, Hantuchová received a wildcard to play at the Hobart International.
 She beat qualifier Richèl Hogenkamp in the first round.
 In the second round, Hantuchová lost to third seed Zarina Diyas.
 At the Australian Open, Hantuchová beat Zheng Saisai in the first round, before she lost to 24th seed Garbiñe Muguruza.
 Hantuchová played her 17th singles final at the Thailand Open after wins over third seed Zarina Diyas, Zheng Saisai, Duan Yingying, and Marina Erakovic.
 She defeated Ajla Tomljanović in the final to win her seventh WTA tournament title.
 Two days later, at the Dubai Championships, she beat Mona Barthel in the first round.
 Hantuchová fell in the second round to top seed and eventual champion Simona Halep.
 At the Monterrey Open, Hantuchová was the seventh seed.
 She beat Monica Puig in the first round.
 However, she lost in the second round to qualifier Urszula Radwańska.
 Hantuchová lost in the first round of Indian Wells Open to Klára Koukalová.
 She also lost in the first round of the Miami Open to Belinda Bencic.
 Hantuchová won one match during Fed Cup by beating Susanne Celik of Sweden.